 - Longer lasting: Can take more shots (750 versus 500) on a single battery charge.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 1 year and 8 months after the E-410).

-Reasons to prefer the Olympus E-410:
+Advantages of the Olympus E-410:

 - More compact: Is smaller (130x91mm vs 142x108mm) and will fit more readily into a bag.